Taking and Closing Deposits for Future Orders using Accounts

 Sometimes you may have customers that request a large order for a future date (catering an event) or they wish you to host a large event at your venue for a future date (for example, a company Christmas party).
 Since such large orders require considerable investments in time and material, it’s customary to require a deposit (either cash or on a credit card).
 Although you want to account for the deposit in your end of day, you don’t want to book the deposit as a sale for that day.
 You also want to ensure TouchBistro “remembers” the deposit and the deposit gets credited properly when the customer arrives to pick up the large order or pays for the event upon completion.

-To do this, you can use the Pay In/Payout feature to log a deposit for your end of day.
-As well, you can use the Accounts feature to set up an account for the customer, log the deposit with the customer account, and then later charge out the food or completed event to the account.
+In TouchBistro, you can use the Accounts feature to set up an account for the customer, log the deposit with the customer account, and then later charge out the food or completed event to the account.
+In addition, the Accounts Report and the Detailed Account Report can be added to your End of Day report to help balance out your cash drawer when you get deposits or payments.

-Chapter 4.
-Configure your End of Day to report on Accounts and Pay Ins
+Chapter 2.
+Configure your End of Day to Report on Accounts

 1. Tap Admin | Reports.